keyban-io/starknet-subql-starter/starknet-starter/README.md

-# SubQuery - Example Projects for Starknet
+# SubQuery - Example Project for Starknet

 [SubQuery](https://subquery.network) is a fast, flexible, and reliable open-source data indexer that provides you with custom APIs for your web3 project across all of our supported networks.
 To learn about how to get started with SubQuery, [visit our docs](https://academy.subquery.network).

-**This repository contains a list of starter project examples for Starknet.**
+**This SubQuery project indexes all withdrawls and deposits on the zkLend protocol on Starknet Mainnet.**

 ## Start